bwInfoSec/schwachstellenmgmt/README.md

     - If nothing is entered then the default value `schwachstellenmgmt\templates\link_passwordZIP_emailText.txt` will be selected.

 7.  passwordnextcloud_emailtext:
-    - Path to a .txt file containing content for the email, which includes the one-time link for the password to Nextcloud.
+    - Path to a .txt file containing content for the email, which includes the one-time secret link for the password to Nextcloud.
     - The email content can be customized using the placeholder `{nextcloud_password_link}`.
     - If nothing is entered then the default value `schwachstellenmgmt\templates\passwordNextcloud_emailText.txt` will be selected.